 UK legislation requires that pension schemes are funded prudently.
-The ongoing funding valuation of the Scheme was carried out by a qualified actuary as at 30 April 2018 and showed a deficit of £0.2m.
-The Company paid deficit contributions of £140,000 for the year ending 31 March 2020 (2019: £70,000) and is committed to further contributions of £140,000 per annum under the current Schedule of Contributions.
-The next funding valuation is due no later than 30 April 2021, at which progress towards full-funding will be reviewed.
+The ongoing funding valuation of the Scheme was carried out by a qualified actuary as at 30 April 2018 and showed a deficit of $\pounds 0.2m$.
+The Company paid deficit contributions of $\pounds 140,000$ for the year ending 31 March 2021 (2020: $\pounds 140,000$) and is committed to further contributions of $\pounds 140,000$ per annum under the current Schedule of Contributions.
+The next funding valuation is due as at 30 April 2021, at which progress towards full-funding will be reviewed.
 The Company also pays expenses and PPF levies incurred by the Scheme.